 The reality is, although sugar alcohols do have some benefits, the cons outweigh the pros.
 The primary concern with sugar alcohols is their negative impacts on gut health and digestion, especially when consumed in large amounts.
 Given sugar alcohols are not naturally occurring sweeteners, without high levels of processing they would not naturally come in contact with the human body.
 Sugar alcohols are FODMAPs and, for the most part, indigestible as they travel through the digestive tract relatively untouched to the large intestine where they are metabolized by our gut bacteria.
 Once in the large intestines, sugar alcohols can pull excess water into the large intestine which results in their partial breakdown.
 The un-metabolized portions then begin to ferment and “rot” creating the perfect environment for undesirable bacteria thrive and grow.
 Therefore, sugar alcohols have the potential to disrupt the functioning of the lining of the gut and their fermentation can cause gas and bloating.
-For these reason, sugar alcohols have the potential to contribute to leaky gut and may decrease fat and nutrient absorption from other foods.
+For these reasons, sugar alcohols have the potential to contribute to leaky gut and may decrease fat and nutrient absorption from other foods.
 The irony is that the individuals who could benefit from omitting sugar and the low calorie nature of sugar alcohols (diabetic, obese, auto-immune issues, yeast issues, skin problems) are often individuals with highly impaired digestive health and gut bacteria in the first place.

 The Bottom Line

-Overall, sugar alcohols are certainly safer than artificial sweeteners, but that it not a ticket to use them in excess.
+Overall, sugar alcohols are certainly safer than artificial sweeteners, but that is not a ticket to use them in excess.
 At this point, there is very little evidence demonstrating the long-term health impacts of sugar alcohols and, at the end of the day, they are a form of processed food.
 In limited amounts and used from time to time, sugar alcohols are probably not too harmful, but it is best to avoid using them in excess.
 With that said, if you are someone who suffers from digestive issues or impaired gut health, I would highly recommend avoiding them altogether.
 For most people, it is best to sweeten food naturally with whole food sweeteners such as honey, maple syrup, or natural cane sugar, and simply consume them in moderate amounts.